Light Forcing: Accelerating Autoregressive Video Diffusion via Sparse Attention: Experiments

 \subsection{Efficient Deployment}

-To better unlock the acceleration potential of autoregressive video generation models, we deploy \textsc{Light Forcing} on the mainstream video generation inference framework LightX2V~\cite{lightx2v} and profile the runtime latency of each component (see in Fig.~\ref{fig:time}).
-We replace the default Wan VAE~\cite{wan2025wan} with efficient LightVAE~\cite{lightx2v}, and further deploy all linear layers in the model using low-bit FP8 precision (We quantize weights with per-channel granularity and activations with per-token granularity).
-Both choices are widely regarded as lossless acceleration techniques.
-In our latency evaluation, \textsc{Light Forcing} achieves a $3.29\times$ speedup in attention time and a $2.33\times$ end-to-end speedup, while maintaining satisfactory generation quality.
-Remarkably, \textsc{Light Forcing} 1.3B achieves 19.7\,FPS, enabling real-time generation on a consumer-level GPU for the first time.
+To better unlock the acceleration potential of autoregressive video generation models, we deploy \textsc{Light Forcing} on the mainstream video generation inference framework LightX2V~\cite{lightx2v} and profile the runtime latency of each component (see Fig.~\ref{fig:time}).
+We replace the default Wan VAE~\cite{wan2025wan} with the efficient LightVAE~\cite{lightx2v}, and further deploy all linear layers in the model using low-bit FP8 precision, where weights are quantized with per-channel granularity and activations with per-token granularity.
+Both choices are widely adopted as nearly lossless acceleration techniques.
+In addition, we provide several Triton-based optimized kernels, including RoPE, RMSNorm, and \texttt{fuse\_scale\_shift}, to further reduce operator overhead in the end-to-end inference pipeline.
+In our latency evaluation, measured with our open-source Docker image\footnote{\texttt{lvchengtao/light\_forcing:v1}.}, \textsc{Light Forcing} achieves a $3.79\times$ speedup in attention time and a $3.08\times$ end-to-end speedup, while maintaining satisfactory generation quality.
+Remarkably, \textsc{Light Forcing} 1.3B achieves 27.4\,FPS, enabling real-time video generation on a consumer-grade GPU for the first time.
+Additional latency evaluations on other GPU platforms (\eg, H100 and A100) and longer durations are provided in the Appendix.